QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 ## Last tips

-It may be better to load everything needed at the start of the application rather than using `lazy` practices and making the user wait a lot of times.
+It may be better to load everything needed at the start of the application, rather than using lazy practices and making the user wait a lot of times.

 A screen will most likely have more width than height, so you should exploit the width.